DOCUMENTED RESULTS

 People working and collaborating in a vibrant, modern office with a colorful abstract mural on the wall.

-Campaign planning cycles cut 94%.
 Agency spend down 30% per company.
+Across 11 CMOs.

-Private Equity Partners brought together 11 CMOs from portfolio companies with aggregate revenues of $150M.
-CMOs were managing marketing with limited internal resources, dependence on external agencies, and no systematic approach to customer insight or campaign testing.
+A private equity firm brought together 11 CMOs from portfolio companies with aggregate revenues of $150M.
+Each was running marketing with limited internal resources, heavy agency dependence, and no systematic approach to customer insight or campaign testing.
+The constraint wasn't budget.

 WHAT CHANGED

-Content shifted to 8–12 targeted segments per company without adding headcount.
-All 11 participants rated the engagement Excellent (the only unanimous top score at their Annual Growth Conference).
+All 11 participants rated the engagement Excellent: the only unanimous top score at their Annual Growth Conference.

 NONPROFIT TECHNOLOGY